TypeStrong/atom-typescript/docs/packages.md

 settings / state for when you open a project.

 This package allows you to quickly open a specific folder.
-You can even store config options specific to a project e.g. at my work we don't remove whitespace or add a new line to allow people to use whatever editor and not get insignificant diffs on legacy code:
+You can even store config options specific to a project.
+For example, at my work, we don't remove whitespace or add a new line to allow people to use whatever editor and not get insignificant diffs on legacy code:

 ``` cson